qho-djo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file 2-groups prints all the groups the current user is part of.
 The file 3-newowner changes the ownership of file hello to user betty.
 The file 4-empty creates an empty file.
+The file 5-execute add execute permission to the owner of the file hello.